Gentleman-Programming/gentleman-guardian-angel/README.md

 ---

 <p align="center">
-  <sub>Built with 🧉 by developers who got tired of repeating code review comments</sub>
+  <sub>Built with 🧉 by developers who got tired of repeating the same code review comments</sub>
 </p>